hkamran80/articles/markdown/articles/cloudflare-remote-access-home-assistant.md

 ### Create the tunnel

 First, connect the tunnel from your server to Cloudflare.
-Tf you have not already done so, create a new tunnel in the [Zero Trust dashboard](https://one.dash.cloudflare.com) by going to Networks > Tunnels.
+If you have not already done so, create a new tunnel in the [Zero Trust dashboard](https://one.dash.cloudflare.com) by going to Networks > Tunnels.
 Give your tunnel a name that means something to you (only you will be able to see it in this dashboard).
 Next, select how you're setting up the tunnel.
 This guide assumes you are using the Docker method with Compose.
 Copy the `docker run` command — we will need it in a second.
 This is the important
 part: routing traffic.
 Enter the domain and subdomain, then select the type of service.